m3hrdadfi/move-to-sweden/README.md

 ## 👨‍👩‍👧‍👦 Family & legal
 Processes like inviting family or friends (visitor visa), permanent residence, citizenship, marriage or sambo agreements, and other legal steps depend heavily on nationality and personal status.

-👉 We'll update and expand this section with detailed checklists and links soon.
-Stay tuned.

 ## 📱 Essential apps